keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/analysisvaluetemplate.md

 An `AnalysisValueTemplate` resource
-defines a Service Level Indicator (SLI), which identifies the data to be analyzed by data source to use and the query to issue.
+defines a Service Level Indicator (SLI), which identifies the data to be analyzed by a data source to use and the query to issue.
-One Analysis can use data from multiple instances of multiple types of data provider.
+One Analysis can use data from multiple AnalysisValueTemplates.

 ## Synopsis